 Regulated Products and Devices: Additional Requirements

 Studies that propose the use of U.S. Food and Drug Administration (FDA)- or U.S. Drug Enforcement Administration (DEA)-regulated products and devices must complete the National Center for Complementary and Integrative Health (NCCIH) Regulatory Tracking Form with details about the Investigational New Drug (IND) application, Investigational Device Exemption (IDE), or DEA-controlled substance.
-This form should be submitted to the National Center for Complementary and Integrative Health (NCCIH) program director (PD) once all pertinent information and supportive documentation are available, and before beginning recruitment.
+The principal investigator should select and submit the appropriate form below to the National Center for Complementary and Integrative Health (NCCIH) program director (PD) once all pertinent information and supportive documentation are available, and before beginning recruitment.

 NCCIH Natural Product Integrity Policy (PIP): NCCIH requires information on each product including placebo, if applicable, proposed for use in your study.
 If you have been notified that a PIP is required for your study, carefully review Section III and Section IV in NCCIH Policy: Natural Product Integrity for a complete description of this process and the requested information.
 Do not upload this information with other Just In Time documents.
 This information should be submitted electronically as a PDF document via email to email@example.com.